riczhao/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+I didn't convert the image to grayscale, since color information is important for traffic signs.
+But I do have the code to convert image to grayscale.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it help converge on right direction.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+Train/Valid/Test dataset are 60% vs 20% vs 20%.

 To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+I did this by using 20% of total dataset.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final training set had 62210 number of images.
+My validation set and test set had 10367 and 10367 number of images.

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
+I decided to generate additional data because it can prevent from over fitting.
 To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is I added gaussian noise (0,0.08).

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.